Hume Football Netball League: Post-War

-Modern Era
+Modern era

 Since the 1970s and 1980s, increased mobility has meant that the original motivations behind the league's formation have lessened, and the league has taken in more teams from beyond its original domain, to cover more of the rural area between the regional cities of Albury and Wagga Wagga.
 Henty joined the Hume Football League in 1980, and Lockhart joined in 1982, both from the Farrer Football League.
 Rand moved to the Coreen & District Football League in 1983.
 Culcairn and Holbrook joined the league from the Tallangatta & District Football League in 1992 and 1999 respectively.
 East Lavington disbanded at the end of 1997.

 At the same time, economic concerns and the effect of migration from rural areas on the number of participants, leading to difficulties fielding teams, has meant that clubs from smaller neighbouring towns are electing to merge rather than disband completely, thus in 2006 two merged entities competed for the first time, the Brocklesby Burrumbuttock Football Club and the Rand Walbundrie Football Club.

 In recent years on the playing arena, Osborne has tended to dominate the competition, though the league remains fairly competitive with most clubs providing a challenge.

 Due to the disbanding of the neighbouring Coreen & District Football League, most of its teams were moved to the Hume Football League, bringing the number to fifteen for the 2008 season; these were Billabong Crows (a merger of the former Urana and Oaklands Football Clubs), Coleambally, Coreen-Daysdale-Hopefield-Buraja United (CDHBU), Murray Magpies and Rennie.
 Rennie retained the "Hoppers" nickname, sharing it with Walla Walla.

 With the increasing size of the competition, an initial proposal to split the league into two pools for the 2009 season, organised geographically into western and eastern divisions and possibly including other nearby clubs was tabled in July 2007.
 This may be considered as part of an overall independent review of Australian football in the Riverina.

 Rennie moved to the Picola & District Football League in 2009.

 Coleambally moved to the Farrer Football League in 2011.

 During the 2015/16 off season both the Walla Hoppers and Rand-Walbundrie Tigers football clubs entered merger talks for 2016 Hume Football League season.
 Voting for the proposed merger took place on Monday 7 March (2016).
 Walla Walla Hoppers members voted 100 per cent in favour of the joint venture; while The Rand-Walbundrie Tigers voted 83 per cent in favour.
 The merged club commenced in 2016 playing home matches at Rand.

+Due to the COVID-19 Pandemic there was no football or netball competitions in 2020 and in 2021 there was only 16 rounds completed, but there was no final series played, once again due to COVID-19.